The ultimate 3 to 10-day Tulum itinerary for first-timers

 Obviously, this 3 to 10-day Tulum itinerary is not set in stone.
 I have just created this Tulum travel plan with an average length of stay starting from the most unmissable things.

-You can either follow the itinerary from day 1 for how many days you are going to stay in Tulum or you can just pick different days and make your own trip depending on your priorities and interests.
+You can either follow the itinerary from day 1 for how many days you are going to stay in Tulum or you can just pick different days and make your trip depending on your priorities and interests.

 Also if it’s not the first time you may want to omit a few things and opt for new other activities that you missed the first time.